As a property owner in Florida, homestead exemption is one way to reduce the amount of real estate taxes you pay on your residential property.

 - Owner must show due diligence in completing the home construction.
 The construction time should be similar to other homes of that quality, size and amenities.

-- Each owner will be required to sign an Affidavit of Intent.
+- Each owner will be required to sign an Affidavit of Intent, which means you still intend to make this your permanent residence.

 If the Property Appraiser determines that for any year within the previous 10 years a person was not entitled to homestead exemption and was granted an exemption, the Property Appraiser shall serve upon the owner a notice of intent to record in the public records of the county a notice of tax lien against any property owned by that person in the state.
 Any property owned by the taxpayer and situated in this state is subject to the taxes exempted by the improper homestead exemption, plus a penalty of 50% of the unpaid taxes for each year and interest at a rate of 15% per annum.